Whether your horses are located at home or on an agistment property you must plan and prepare for their safety.

 Ideally the paddock should have a dam in it where the horse can seek relief from the heat.

 Do not lock your horses in a stable, holding yard or similar environment.
 The horse may panic and hurt themselves if confined.
+The building may also catch on fire.

 Do not let your horses out on the roads as they will be in more danger from traffic and fire.